The Early Years:

 2019

-Effective March 5, 2019, John Lloyd’s and Darcy Peters’ employment with The Loan Company of San Diego ended.
-Ivan Lavinsky was hired as President of TLC.
+Effective March 5, 2019, John Lloyd’s and Darcy Peters’ employment ended.
+Ivan Lavinsky was hired as President of The Loan Company of San Diego.

 In April, Angela Kasten was promoted to Chief Financial Officer and Elizebeth Poe was promoted to Controller.